WMD-group/ElementEmbeddings/src/elementembeddings/data/element_representations/README.md

 ### CrystaLLM

 The following paper describes the details behind the crystal structure generation model which uses large language modelling: [Crystal Structure Generation with Autoregressive Large Language Modeling](https://arxiv.org/abs/2307.04340)

+### XenonPy

+The XenonPy embedding uses the 58 features which are commonly used in publications that use the [XenonPy package](.